bckrlab/bckrlab.github.io/_pages/datascienceclub.md

 ## History

 WS23/24
+- 2024-02-05: João Saraiva gave an introduction to processing EEG data in Python.
 - 2024-01-15: Agreed upon also working on group projects in addition to the Kaggle challenges.
 Would be interesting to hear teams present their progress.
 - 2024-01-08: Ovarian Cancer Competition is closed - started looking for new competitions like [this one](https://www.kaggle.com/competitions/playground-series-s4e1).
 - 2023-12-11: Looked into [Advent of Code](https://adventofcode.com/) Challenges.
 Also got familiar with pyvips to deal with huge Whole Slide Image PNG files.